 - Feeds on: Crabs, lobsters, starfish, sea urchins, prawns and shellfish.

-Atlantic wolffish are, as the name implies, found across the Northern Atlantic.
+Atlantic wolffish are, as the name implies, found across the North Atlantic.
 In European waters they are found from the cold waters of the Barents and Kara Sea through the Norwegian Sea and the western parts of the Baltic Sea.
 Their range extends through the North Sea and the waters surrounding the British Isles and down to the Atlantic coasts of France and Portugal.
-The are at the edge of their southwards distribution in along the coast of Portugal and are found in limited numbers in the western Mediterranean.
+They are at the edge of their southwards distribution in along the coast of Portugal and are found in limited numbers in the western Mediterranean.
 They are found across the Atlantic in Icelandic and Greenlandic waters and are present along the eastern coastline of the United States and Canada.

 Habitat, Feeding and Behaviour